kahi-framework/kahi-ui.nbn.dev/content/docs/overlays/popover.md

 # Popover

-`Popover` is typically used for hiding content that'll slide into when actived via a button or something else.
+`Popover` is typically used for hiding content that'll slide onto the page when activated via a button or something else.

 ```svelte repl Popover Preview
 <script>